Jonoans/Random-Scripts/README.md

-# Work Tools
+# Random Scripts
-A repository containing some of the tools I write to facilitate my work.
+A repository containing some of random scripts I wrote to facilitate my work.